Favianna Rodriguez: Career

-Rodriguez has been influenced by the Chicano Movement and feminist art of the 1970s and 1980s.
-She has studied the history of political art, including the artwork and graphics associated with the Black Panthers and the 1970s feminist movement, through her residency at the Center for the Study of Political Graphics in Los Angeles.
+Rodriguez began as a political poster designer in the 1990s in the struggle for racial justice in Oakland, California.
+Her designs and projects range on a variety of different issues including globalization, immigration, feminism, patriarchy, interdependence, and genetically modified foods.
+Rodriguez studied the history of political art, including the artwork and graphics associated with the Black Panthers and the 1970s feminist movement, through her residency at the Center for the Study of Political Graphics in Los Angeles.Rodriguez was drawn to posters and reproducible art like printmaking for their power to educate, organize, and liberate communities.